 There were no changes with respect to the location of the Company's production facilities in the past fiscal year.
+In Germany, SMP manufactures at five locations (SMP Deutschland GmbH) and one location in Schierling (SMP Automotive Exterior GmbH).
+The establishment of the new "sister plant" was necessary due to the capacity bottlenecks in Neustadt resulting from additional variants of the existing vehicle models and the new projects of various OEMs.
 The close logistics links with customers necessitate production in Germany in close proximity to the customer's destination plant.
-The close links with customers and relatively capital-intensive production equipment, for which the procurement lead times are generally very long, would lead to considerable risks if a plant were to drop out due to force majeure.
+The close links with customers and relatively capital-intensive production equipment, for which the procurement lead times are generally very long, would lead to considerable risks if a plant were to experience outage due to force majeure.
 This risk is exacerbated by the just-in-time and just-in-sequence delivery arrangements, which limit response times in the event of disruptions to a few hours at most.
 In order to minimize this risk, "alarm chains" have been installed that notify specialists for the rectification of technical problems as well as the customers affected in the event of disruptions.
 This results in very short response times when necessary.
-In emergencies, an alternative production system is already in place to avoid interruptions to customers' production activities.
+In emergencies, there is an alternative production system already in place to prevent interruptions to customers' production activities.

-The Company's premises are not situated in an area that is subject to an aboveaverage risk of natural disasters.
-Regular checks of the preventive safety facilities that have been installed ensure a high degree of reliability for production.
-Costly structural fire prevention measures have been implemented at the production plant.
-Reserve inventories are also maintained in accordance with the Company's agreements with customers.
+None of the SMP plants is situated in an area that is subject to an above-average risk of natural disasters.
+Regular checks at all production locations of the preventive safety facilities that have been installed ensure a high degree of reliability for production.
+Costly structural fire prevention measures have been implemented at all locations.
+Reserve inventories are also maintained at the plants in accordance with the Company's agreements with customers.

-Adequate property and loss of profit insurance has been taken out to cover this risk.
+Property and loss of profit insurance has been taken out to cover this risk.
+This also covers the new administrative building in Bötzingen, which was occupied in December.